× Exit

 Throughout our long history we have reached out to help the young and old, unemployed and working poor, long-time citizens and new immigrants and those challenged by changing economics, troubled relationships, inadequate education and mental health issues.
 We’ve supported them with financial aid, counseling, education and legal services.
 But most of all, we have bolstered the strength that lies within each person, provided hope for a brighter future and helped individuals and families reclaim their dignity and purpose.

-Today Metropolitan Family Services assists more than 117,000 families and individuals annually through seven community centers in Chicago, Evanston/Skokie, the southwest suburbs and DuPage County.
+Today Metropolitan Family Services assists more than 122,970 families and individuals annually through ten community centers throughout Chicagoland, from southwest Cook and DuPage counties to Evanston and Skokie.
 Those served are as diverse as the communities in which they live, with 81% being part of the working poor or lower-middle class.

 timeline1_arrow